 So what are we doing here at The Red House?

 We want The Red House to be somewhere that people can visit because they share similar values.
 We want it to be somewhere that is inclusive rather than exclusive.
-This new venture will appeal to those that want to walk a gentler path, away from the noise and pollution, away from fast pace and stress of daily life.
+This new venture will appeal to those that want to walk a gentler path, away from the noise and pollution, away from the fast pace and stress of daily life.
 You will stay as family and friends.
-No frills but hopefully enjoyable and you will be well looked after and well fed.
-If on the hand you don’t feel you have the stamina for digging the veg patch or hedging, and you just want to do the art courses, the can provide our course prices separately.
+No frills but hopefully enjoyable and you will be well looked after and well-fed.
+If on the other hand you don’t feel you have the stamina for digging the veg patch or hedging, and you just want to do the art courses, the can provide our course prices separately.

 We live 15 minutes from the nearest beach and 20 minutes from the nearest surfing beach.
 The nearest bar is a 10 minute drive and our village shop is 20 minutes away.